bmourgui/ehmos/README.md

 This repository contains the data and code to reproduce analysis presented in the paper:

 > B. Mourguiart, B. Liquet, K. Mengersen, T. Couturier, J. Mansons, Y. Braud, A. Besnard.
-A new method to explicitly estimate the shift of optimum along gradients in multispecies studies. *Journal of Biogeography*, (in press).
+A new method to explicitly estimate the shift of optimum along gradients in multispecies studies. *Journal of Biogeography*, (in press), doi: 10.1111/jbi.14570.

 The paper introduces a new formulation of a Bayesian hierarchical linear model that explicitly estimates optimum shifts for multiple species having symmetrical response curves.
 This new formulation, called Explicit Hierarchical Model of Optimum Shifts (EHMOS), is compared to a mean comparison method and a Bayesian generalized linear mixed model (GLMM) using simulated and real datasets.